Liuziyu77/MMDU/README.md

 <br>

 ## 📢 News
+- 🚀 [07/1/2024] We will add MMDU Benchmark to evaluation toolkit [VLMEvalKit](https://github.com/open-compass/VLMEvalKit)  soon!
 - 🚀 [06/13/2024] We upload our MMDU-45k dataset to huggingface.
 - 🚀 [06/13/2024] We upload our MMDU benchmark to huggingface.